 When a network approaches link saturation, poor Internet access quickly follows.
 As Internet Service Providers (ISPs) work to bring their subscribers the best Internet experience, Internet traffic management has become an important part of the process.
 To understand the evolution of internet traffic management, this blog will delve into the relevance of application-aware architectures, Edward Snowden’s role in shaping encryption, trends in application-based traffic management, the role of Bufferbloat, the present-day internet traffic management experience, and more.

 Prefer watching a video?
-If so, scroll to the end of this article to watch a video of Dan Siemon, VP of Product Management at Preseem, walk you through the evolution of internet traffic management in under 15 minutes.
+If so, scroll to the end of this article to watch Dan Siemon, VP of Product Management at Preseem, walk you through the evolution of internet traffic management in under 15 minutes.

 Where Internet Traffic Management Started

 In 2006, the internet was a relatively new technology that many people were eager to access.
 ISPs were eager to meet this increasing demand, and the industry as a whole was booming.
 Around the same time that ISPs began signing up an abundance of customers to their networks, BitTorrent became popular.
 Rather quickly, the amount of BitTorrent traffic reached a point where it was disrupting non-BitTorrent network traffic.
 As a result, links, cable modems, and backhauls became full, creating a poor experience for BitTorrent and non-BitTorrent users alike.

 Noticing the poor performance of their networks, network managers decided that they needed to control subscribers’ use of BitTorrent.
 Accordingly, network managers sought a way to control the applications used across their networks.
 Through this, network managers spawned an entirely new industry concerning application-specific traffic management.
 While application management initially consisted of limiting the number of connections across a network, the notion of exerting control over applications across networks would later evolve into modern-day issues such as the Comcast Corp. v.
 FCC case and the Net Neutrality movement.